 On successful completion of the course, students will be awarded an MSc Applications of Psychology.
-Students who leave the course early may be eligible for a Postgraduate Diploma (PgD) in Applications of Psychology on successful completion of at least 120 credits.
+Students who leave the course early may be eligible for a Postgraduate Diploma (PgD) in Applications of Psychology on successful completion of 120 credits or a Postgraduate Certificate (PgC) in Applications of Psychology on successful completion of 60 credits.